 These easy and healthy pumpkin chocolate chip muffins are light, sweet, and are ready in less than 30 minutes.
 Plus they contain no sugar or refined flour and are the perfect Fall snack, breakfast, or dessert.

 I’ll be the first to tell you I am no baker.
 In fact, baking powder, baking soda, yeast, breads, and cakes kinda freak me out.
 All of them, yes.
-I’m much more comfortable with quick breads and foods completely unrelated to baking.
+I’m much more comfortable with quick breads (like this bread or these muffins) and, quite honestly, foods completely unrelated to baking.

 Ever since I made my Healthy Banana Chocolate Chip Muffins and they turned out so well, I’ve had my eye on more muffin recipes.